History of artificial intelligence: AI winter

 The term "AI winter" was coined by researchers who had survived the funding cuts of 1974 when they became concerned that enthusiasm for expert systems had spiraled out of control and that disappointment would certainly follow.
 Their fears were well founded: in the late 1980s and early 1990s, AI suffered a series of financial setbacks.

 The first indication of a change in weather was the sudden collapse of the market for specialized AI hardware in 1987.
-Desktop computers from Apple and IBM had been steadily gaining speed and power and in 1987 they became more powerful than the more expensive Lisp machines made by Symbolics and others.
+Desktop computers from Apple and IBM had been steadily gaining speed and power and in 1987, they became more powerful than the more expensive Lisp machines made by Symbolics and others.
 There was no longer a good reason to buy them.
 An entire industry worth half a billion dollars was demolished overnight.

-Eventually the earliest successful expert systems, such as XCON, proved too expensive to maintain.
-They were difficult to update, they could not learn, they were "brittle" (i.e., they could make grotesque mistakes when given unusual inputs), and they fell prey to problems (such as the qualification problem) that had been identified years earlier.
+Eventually, the earliest successful expert systems, such as XCON, proved too expensive to maintain.
+They were difficult to update, they could not learn, and they were "brittle" (i.e., they could make grotesque mistakes when given unusual inputs).
 Expert systems proved useful, but only in a few special contexts.

 In the late 1980s, the Strategic Computing Initiative cut funding to AI "deeply and brutally".
 New leadership at DARPA had decided that AI was not "the next wave" and directed funds towards projects that seemed more likely to produce immediate results.

 By 1991, the impressive list of goals penned in 1981 for Japan's Fifth Generation Project had not been met.
-Indeed, some of them, like "carry on a casual conversation" had not been met by 2010.
+Some of them, like "carry on a casual conversation", would not be accomplished for another 30 years.
 As with other AI projects, expectations had run much higher than what was actually possible.

 Over 300 AI companies had shut down, gone bankrupt, or been acquired by the end of 1993, effectively ending the first commercial wave of AI.
 In 1994, HP Newquist stated in The Brain Makers that "The immediate future of artificial intelligence—in its commercial form—seems to rest in part on the continued success of neural networks."